 We don’t recommend dry shampoos on dreadlocks unless you physically can’t wash your hair.
 I want to extend the time between washes.

-Some brands have been able to put shampoo into a bar soap.
-The soap is used in warm water and lathered up while being applied to each natural dreadlock.
+Some brands have been able to put shampoo into a bar soap called deadlock soap.
+The dread soap is used in warm water and lathered up while being applied to each natural dreadlock.
 These deadlock soap bars are organic and residue-free and really allow you to get personal with each and every one of your locs.

-Just as shampoo opens the cuticles of the hair.
-Conditioner closes them, trapping in nutrients and adding moisture.
+Just as shampoo opens the hair cuticles, conditioner closes them, trapping in nutrients and adding moisture.
 This keeps hair healthier and with less breakage.

 THE INFAMOUS SHAMPOO RESIDUE